 The ultraviolet(UV) rays of the skin are the major cause of

 - Our skin has a natural guard against harmful UV rays called melanin.
 By raising the amount of melanin (dark pigment) in the skin, it is better able to absorb UV radiation and protect the skin from DNA damage. but overexposure to the sun can cause hyperpigmentation and uneven tone.

 - Texture changes.
 Sun exposure causes wrinkles and thickening of the skin.
 It also results in freckles.

-- Moles are small black or red coloured raised spots caused by sun exposure.
+- Moles are small black or red-colored raised spots caused by sun exposure.

-Stress can show up on your skin, nails and hair in a way that you won’t like.
-Following are the signs of stress taking toll on your skin:
+Stress can show up on your skin, nails, and hair in a way that you won’t like.
+Following are the signs of stress taking a toll on your skin:

 Acne Stress causes your body to produce cortisol and other hormones, which initiates sebaceous glands to produce more oil.
 Oily skin is prone to acne and other skin problems.

 Stress can aggravate skin problems like eczema, psoriasis, and rosacea.
 It can also trigger hives, itchiness and fever blisters.